 Study Team

 Christopher R. Dillon is a mechanical and biomedical engineer with a decade of experience in acoustic and biothermal modeling of MRgFUS therapies.
 He will oversee the project generally, coordinate between co-investigators at BYU and collaborators at the University of Utah, and mentor students for Aim 1.
 Steven P. Allen has a decade of experience using MRI to guide focused ultrasound surgeries, including MR sequence development, image acquisition, and image reconstruction.
 In this study, he will guide students in recruiting subjects and acquiring data at the BYU MRI Research Facility.
-David Dahl is a Bayesian statistician with extensive experience collaborating with scientists in the life sciences.
+David B. Dahl is a Bayesian statistician with extensive experience collaborating with scientists in the life sciences.
 He will be responsible for the statistical uncertainty modeling in Aim 1 and will also support the machine learning assessment in Aim 2 and quantitative analysis for Aim 3.
 Porter Jenkins is a computer scientist with expertise in 3D computer vision and machine learning.
 He will lead efforts to develop the library and machine learning algorithms for tissue segmentation described in Aim 2.
 Britt Berrett is a healthcare executive with 25+ years in academic, for-profit, not-for-profit and community-based hospitals and healthcare systems and experience introducing new clinical innovations into non-academic environments.
 He will oversee efforts to understand the product-market fit in Aim 3.
 Allison Payne and her team will provide de-identified MRI data for analysis from clinical breast cancer MRgFUS treatments at the University of Utah.
 They will provide feedback on how model-based treatment planning might be implemented clinically in Aim 3.

 References